 For a year, I did the scheduling, payroll, rehearsals, shopped endlessly for costuming bits, spent HOURS UPON HOURS of time sewing and creating costumes, and every single moment of it I was scrambling and fighting to keep our positions, always feeling that it wasn't enough.
 And I was right.

 The first moment I realized I had vastly misjudged the environment the club wanted to create was when I was on the box and noticed that the projections were close up, slow-motion videos of bare ass flesh shaking hypnotically.
 Now I'm not against twerking in the slightest, but that was not what I was there for.
 My suspicions were confirmed when I was asked a few weeks later to fire 80% of the dancers because management thought they were too fat, or didn't like something else about the way they looked.
-At the time I was furious, and filled with shame with every phone call I had to make.
+I was furious, and filled with shame with every phone call I had to make.
 What I had to come to terms with was, if I wanted to represent the sanctity of the goddess, I was in the wrong part of the industry.
 Why didn't I just quit?
 This was my primary source of income in one of America's most expensive cities.
 I couldn't afford to quit.
 Imagine going to work after that, pretending that you're not seething in rage.
 You probably don't have to imagine, you probably have also done this.

-A few weeks later, after I had to fire a bunch of my friends, I and the few remaining dancers were dismissed in favor of a well organized local go-go troupe that wasn't trying to portray anything other than beautiful girls who were really good at dancing.
+A few weeks later, after I had to fire a bunch of my friends, I and the few remaining dancers were fired anyway, in favor of a well organized local go-go troupe that wasn't trying to portray anything other than beautiful girls who were really good at dancing.

 |This girl is starting to figure it out.|

-This was absolutely the right call.
+From the club's perspective, this was the right call.
 This troupe had a leader that was 100% devoted to go-go, years worth of costuming and experience, and most importantly, she wasn't mad, and I was.
 Someone mentioned to the owner that he'd just fired someone (me) from their primary income source without a moment's notice.
 I was told he had no idea.

-A nightclub is not the place to demand that people acknowledge the divine feminine.
+I learned that a nightclub is not the place to demand that people acknowledge the divine feminine.
 It is a nightclub.
 It will always be a nightclub, a meat market.
-No one cares about your ideas in a nightclub.
-And they shouldn't.
+No one cares about your ideals in a nightclub.
 That's not what nightclubs are for!